-“Is that okay?” replied Nick.
+“Is that okay?” replied Jack.

 She smiled.
 “You have no idea how much I was hoping to be brought here by somebody.”

-Nick led Mary to a table in the back.
+Jack led Mary to a table in the back.
 The club was surprisingly full, considering it was Christmas Eve.

-Nick ordered his go-to cocktail – a 7 & 7.
+Jack ordered his go-to cocktail – a 7 & 7.
 Mary ordered a Mai-Tai.
 Between their first drink and last, their topics of conversation knew no limits.
 It was improvised as the jazz itself.

 Mary, meanwhile, grew up in a single-mother household with siblings that all had different last names.

-Nick got in trouble for getting an occasional C.
+Jack got in trouble for getting an occasional C.

 Mary’s mother gave two shits whether or not her daughter went to school.
 And because of that, she was going to school part-time by the time she reached the 10th grade and dropped out in 11th.
-She’d been playing catch-up ever since and quickly abandoned her dream of being an elementary school teacher the moment she slithered down her first pole at the age of 18, which – following a series of unfortunate events – indirectly led her to the wonderful Nick Frost on this particular Christmas Eve.
+She’d been playing catch-up ever since and quickly abandoned her dream of being an elementary school teacher the moment she slithered down her first pole at the age of 18, which – following a series of unfortunate events – indirectly led her to the wonderful Jack Foster on this particular Christmas Eve.

 He was well-aware that hiring a prostitute could have negative consequences in regards to his job, but following years of bad luck, loneliness eventually outweighed moral rationality.

-Before long, words were no longer necessary, as Nick held Mary snugly against him.
-As Mary nodded her head to the music, Nick tried to convince himself that this just a “normal” date …not a purchased one.
+Before long, words were no longer necessary, as Jack held Mary snugly against him.
+As Mary nodded her head to the music, Jack tried to convince himself that this just a “normal” date …not a purchased one.
 Objectively, once he got past the reality of the situation, he actually saw her as a suitable partner, on so many levels.
 The last thing he wanted to do was shatter the illusion.

 “Care to dance?”
-Nick asked.
-Mary nodded.
+Jack asked.

 To the casual observer they looked like any other couple madly in love on Christmas Eve.
 It felt good.
 And though he couldn’t be sure, he sensed she felt the same way.